Your Reliable Impedance Control PCB Manufacturer in China

 - Coplanar impedance: refers to the impedance measured when the signal line is transmitted between GND/VCC around it (the distance between the signal line and GND/VCC on both sides is equal).

-How to Ensure the Value Matching of Impedance Controlled PCB
+How to Ensure the Value Matching of Impedance Control PCB

 - Calculate the value by Polar before production.

-- Measure the width of trace anddielectric layer in process
+- Measure the width of trace and dielectric layer in the process

-- Make an coupon, Test it by impedance test Instrument
+- Make a coupon, Test it by impedance test Instrument

 Applications of Controlled Impedance